C++ String

 1. C-Style String

-A C-Style string is any null-terminated byte string, where this is a sequence of nonzero bytes followed by a byte with zero (0) value (the terminating null character).
+A C-Style string is any null-terminated byte string (NTBS), where this is a sequence of nonzero bytes followed by a byte with zero (0) value (the terminating null character).

-- The length of an NTBS is the number of elements that precede the terminating null character.
+'\0' - length of an NTBS is the number of elements that precede the terminating null character.
 An empty NTBS has a length of zero.

 - A single quotes